krishsai7/brew-script/README.md

 # brew-script

-Installs a bunch of development related software, can run with the following command:
+Installs a bunch of software, mostly development related, that can run with the following command:

-`sh -c "$(curl -su "https://raw.githubusercontent.com/krishsai7/brew-script/main/brew_setup.sh")"`
+`sh -c "$(curl -Ls "https://raw.githubusercontent.com/krishsai7/brew-script/main/brew_setup.sh")"`

 Grabs the following notable softwares: